"In my heart Garlic is irreplaceable ... but he was unable to have heirs, so I decided to clone him".

 I will continue to report the name Garlic for the cloned kitten: the idea of a cat called Garlic strangles me, even if for a Chinese it is a thaumaturgical thing.

 For pet owners, losing a furry friend can be devastating.
 Today, technological advances offer the possibility of having these faithful friends alongside you for longer, cloning them.

-The NYT reports the story of 22-year-old Huang Yu, who recently decided to unearth his beloved Garlic, a gray and white kitten who died at the age of two from a urinary tract infection.
+The NYT reports the story of 22-year-old Huang Yu, who recently decided to bring back his beloved Garlic, a gray and white kitten who died at the age of two of a urinary tract infection.

 The first cloned cat in Chinese history came out, and of course his name is Garlic.

 To create double his kitten, Huang hired Sinogene, an animal cloning company based in Beijing.
 Sinogene has already successfully cloned more than 40 dogs of different species, both for individuals and for medical research purposes.